paceaux/Media-Manager-Plugins-for-Tridion/README.md

 # Media Manager Tools for Tridion

 ## CSS Tools
 The file `css.html` contains a demo of CSS tricks and hacks that you can do with Media Manager videos.
+This requires the `mmcanvas.css` file to be included in the page.

+### CSS Classes

++ `.sdlmm--triangle` : wraps the video in a triangle.
+Hover over to change the video to a  square
++ `.sdlmm--circle` : wraps the video in a circle. hover to change to full square

+### CSS + HTML
++ Add an element with the class `.sdlmm__overlay`.
++ Then insert elements, inside, with the class `.sdlmm__overlay__square`

+This will populate the container with squares that have very thick borders that cover the video

+### Ambient or "background" videos
++ add the HTML attribute `data-sdlmm-space="background"`
++ insert copy as you normally would in the HTML container.

+The video will now be positioned absolute, and any content will sit on top of it.

 ## jQuery plugins for SDL's Media Manager